After the basic marketing principles are learned, tracking effectiveness really just comes down to simple numbers…

 …there’s a significant amount more cash I can spend on ads because of those higher-priced digital upsells.

-Now I can spend $113 I can spend to acquire a single customer.
+Now I can spend $113 to acquire a single customer.

-Can you tell me another t-shirt company that has the ability to do that kind of stuff?
+Can you tell me another t-shirt company that can do that kind of stuff?

 There’s not many out there!